 Our STEAM Camp was created so middle school-aged students can experience career opportunities within S.T.E.A.M. disciplines: Science, Technology, Engineering, Arts and Mathematics.

 This truly unique program is an amazing collaboration between private industry, higher education, non-profit organizations and countless volunteers.
 One thing brings us all together - we all genuinely care about our community’s youth.

 For five days during the summer, the children board a school bus and visit university laboratories, public utilities, private companies and non-profit organizations for a wide variety of programs.

 What To Expect

-Learning activities are hands-on, connected and fun.
-Our goal is to provide a safe and interactive environment, learn new skills and begin to understand the educational pathways behind STEAM careers.
+Our goal is to provide a safe, fun and interactive environment, learn new skills and begin to understand the educational pathways behind STEAM careers.
 Creativity, resourcefulness and imagination are cornerstones to our program.

 The program is provided at no cost to the campers, with financial and in-kind support coming from throughout the community.